chocolatey/docs/input/en-us/central-management/setup.md

 > :memo: **NOTE**
 >
-> If this seems like a lot to set up, you have the ability to get access to the [[Quick Deployment Environment (QDE)|QuickDeploymentEnvironment]].
+> If this seems like a lot to set up, you have the ability to get access to the [Quick Deployment Environment (QDE)](./quick-deployment).
 It comes preloaded with Central Management and other Chocolatey recommended infrastructure.
-Please see [[Quick Deployment Environment (QDE)|QuickDeploymentEnvironment]].
+Please see [Quick Deployment Environment (QDE)](./quick-deployment).

 > :warning: **WARNING**
 >